 Conclusion

-In this review we have discussed 3 different treatment options that can be potentially used in the treatment of AMD – cell-based, gene-based and antibody-based therapies.
-Currently the most successful and clinically used treatment is anti-body therapy with anti-VEGFs such as ranibizumab, bevacizumab and aflibercept in the treatment of wet AMD.
+In this review we have discussed 3 different treatment options that can be potentially used in the treatment of AMD – cell, gene and antibody based therapies.
+Currently the most successful and clinically used treatment is antibody therapy with anti-VEGFs such as ranibizumab, bevacizumab and aflibercept in the treatment of wet AMD.
 Unfortunately, there are currently no established treatments for dry AMD.
 However, ongoing research on antibody, gene and cell therapies may lead to treatment for dry AMD and also improved therapies for patients with wet AMD.
 Current research suggests these approaches are promising and should be explored further.
+The results of current clinical trials are eagerly awaited.

 References